confluentinc/examples/microservices-orders/docs/index.rst

 Exercise 6: State stores
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Kafka Streams provides so-called state stores, which are disk-resident hash tables, held inside the API for the client application.
+Kafka Streams provides so-called `state stores <https://docs.confluent.io/current/streams/developer-guide/processor-api.html#implementing-custom-state-stores>`__, which are disk-resident hash tables, held inside the API for the client application.
+The state store can be used within stream processing applications to store and query data, an important capability when implementing stateful operations.
+It can be used to remember recently received input records, to track rolling aggregates, to de-duplicate input records, etc.

 .. figure:: images/state-stores-kafka-streams.png
     :alt: image

     State stores in Kafka Streams can be used to create use-case-specific views right inside the service (`source <https://www.confluent.io/designing-event-driven-systems>`__)

-The state store can be used within stream processing applications to store and query data, an important capability when implementing stateful operations.
 It is also backed by a Kafka topic and comes with all the Kafka guarantees.
+Consequently, other applications can also `interactively query <https://docs.confluent.io/current/streams/developer-guide/interactive-queries.html>`__ another application's state store.
+Querying state stores is always read-only to guarantee that the underlying state stores will never be mutated out-of-band (e.g., you cannot add new entries).

 .. figure:: images/microservices-exercise-6.jpg
     :alt: image